 There are lots of bloggers out there who would love to guest post on your blog.
 What do they get out of it?
 Exposure and a backlink.
 What do you get out of it?
 Fresh content for your blog.

-In order to get the most out of guest posts, you need to have strict rules.
+To get the most out of guest posts, you need to have strict rules.
 The last thing you want is subpar content on your blog.

 Here are some rules you should have for guest posts:

-Have them send you a list of topics and you pick the one that best fits your blog.
+Have them send you a list of topics, and you pick the one that best fits your blog.

-Say one backlink to their site in the content is fine, one or two more links to sources (if necessary), another link in the author bio and one more to their Twitter profile.
+Say one backlink to their site in the content is fine, one or two more links to sources (if necessary), another link in the author bio, and one more to their Twitter profile.

 This one is a biggie.
-You should stay away from accepting guest posts from companies looking to build their backlink profile off of you (unless of course they're willing to reward you handsomely).
+You should stay away from accepting guest posts from companies looking to build their backlink profile off of you (unless, of course, they’re willing to reward you handsomely).

-Ask guest posters what their link is and make sure you're linking to another blogger in your niche, not a company.
+Ask guest posters what their link is, and make sure you’re linking to another blogger in your niche, not a company.

 The best way to get guest post requests is to ask for them on your contact page.
-Using the WPForms plugin you can create a form for receiving guest posts by letting users upload or copy + paste their guest posts directly for your review.
+Using the WPForms plugin, you can create a form for receiving guest posts by letting users upload or copy + paste their guest posts directly for your review.